LordArrin/Alldocube-M8-Refined_Vendor_GSI/README.md

 done

 He is also in /vendor/data as camerafix.sh

+For better batterysaving turn on wq_power_saving throw the any kernel manager app.
+I recommend EX Kernel Manager.

 Works on stock ROM, but I recommend GSI A11, especially this one by eremitein. https://sourceforge.net/projects/treblerom/files/crDRom11/